-Bacon Green Bean Casserole is a delicious holiday or everyday side dish recipe, with fresh green beans and crispy bacon in a sweet & savory brown sugar glaze!
+Green Bean Casserole with Bacon is a delicious holiday or everyday side dish recipe, with fresh green beans and crispy bacon in a sweet & savory brown sugar glaze!

 In case you're wondering, "she" is me.
 And when plans suddenly changed a couple years ago and I found myself preparing an entire Thanksgiving feast all by my lonesome on rather short notice, I wanted to keep our traditional favorites on the menu but cut corners wherever possible.
-That's when I decided to adapt my beloved, bacon-tied green bean bundles into an easy-peasy casserole instead!
+That's when I decided to adapt my beloved, bacon-tied green bean bundles into an easy-peasy green bean casserole instead!

 The stars of this easy, sweet-and-savory casserole recipe are the same as their more labor-intensive green bean bundle cousins: